hmcezar/clusttraj/docs/source/examples.rst

 	       H     2.46676   23.16482   10.69619

-To perform the clustering procedure we need to provide the trajectory file and the Root Mean Square Deviation (RMSD) threshold distance.
+To perform the clustering procedure we need to provide the file with configurations and the Root Mean Square Deviation (RMSD) threshold distance.
 This cutoff distance establishes the maximum accepted distance between clusters and can be determined in two ways.